vasily122/report/README.md

 # scripts
-Main purpose of the project is to research and develop monitoring scripts for personal notebook of my (favourite) MOM:)
+Main purpose of the project is to research and develop monitoring scripts for some servers that run BOINC & for old notebook of my favourite Mother:)

-She uses lubuntu 12.04lts + 3G-modem for skype whith me and family.
+She uses Lubuntu 12.04lts + 3G-modem for skype whith me and family.
+3G usually has dynamic IP -no ssh, so - communications via email only on reboot

+NOTE: some ISP want to put these mails in spam...

+Also tested in Ubuntu 16.04, 17.04, Debian...

+Usually to start monitoring i need 3 files:
-1.Main script report.py installed in ~/DO
+1.main script report.py installed in ~/DO
-It starts on @reboot by cron and if network exists- send me email, that OK.
+It starts on @reboot by cron

-2.If necessary, it download file test_besk.py with additional reports no static IP-no ssh, so - communications via email only if reboot
+2. report.py needs no changes, if network exists-execute ~/DO/monitor.py,
+if not- sleeps and do cycle until network appears. (may depend on ping version)

+3. in monitor.py i need to change string 'filename' of additional command file to load (name depends on host)
+Command file will download from repository and execute

+4.If necessary I can put additional commands to file task_{host}.py and get additional reports by mail (different commans for different hosts) or stay it empty

+TODO:
+- put pure commands to task_{host}.py without python code